procitec/qt/qtwebengine/src/3rdparty/chromium/docs/ios/objects.md

 WebStates (additions, moves, removals, replacements).

-The WebStateList also has a delegate that is invoked when a WebState when WebStates are added to or removed from the WebStateList.
+The WebStateList also has a delegate that is invoked when a WebState is added to or removed from the WebStateList.
 This is used to attach all necessary tab helpers to the WebState.

-There is a legacy interface (TabModel) that is used to represent a list of Tabs and added some behaviour.
-This interface is obsolete and is slowly being removed, prefer to use WebStateList if possible.

 The corresponding object on desktop is TabStripModel.

 # WebStateListDelegate

 WebStateListDelegate is the delegate for WebStateList.
-It is invoked before a WebState is inserted to or after a WebState is removed from the WebStateList.
+It is invoked before a WebState is inserted to the WebStateList.

 Each WebStateList points to a WebStateListDelegate but does not own it to allow sharing the same delegate for multiple WebStateList.
 In